cespedes/sqlvi/README.md

 - In a transaction, it inserts, updates, or drops rows from the database

-The SQL queries that `sqlvi` executes must be specified in the configuration file, and the first row must be a primary key, not null and different from all the other lines.
+The SQL queries that `sqlvi` executes must be specified in the configuration file, and the first column must be unique and not null (typically the primary key).

+The header (first row) and the primary key (first column) should not be modified.
+When a row is modified, it executes an *update*.
+When a row is deleted, it executes a *drop*.
+When the user inserts a new row, with the primary key empty, it executes an *insert*.

-## Conficuration file
+## Configuration file

 `sqlvi` reads a YAML file (`$HOME/.sqlvi.yaml` by default) similar to this: